8fold/site-joshbruce.com/content-root/public/experiences/finances/paycheck-to-paycheck/20221001/content.md

 ### Day 7 results

+I skipped buying the total stock market since it was the only one I could fully order with the money made available from the deposit.
+I put in the 6 limit orders for the multi-factor and extended market funds.
+I could only put in two for the S&P 500 fund though; the price per share is just too high for how much I was throwing in at the time; I decided to go down to 25 percent instead of 50.

 ## Closing M1 Finance

 Main M1 Finance Pie is still down over 30 percent and I'm working through the 401k rollover, so, no money went this way.